Transforming Jealousy: A Lesson from Yusuf's [as] Story

 From Receiving Nur lecture by Yamina Bouguenaya & edited by Isra Yazicioglu

-As is well known, Joseph’s brothers were so jealous of him that they wanted to get rid of him.
+As is well known, Yusuf’s [as] brothers were so jealous of him that they wanted to get rid of him.
 Can you relate?
 Well, not in the sense of killing someone out of jealousy, but in the sense of being jealous?
-If so, let us see what is that makes jealous so tempting and how we can transform it…
+If so, let us see what is that makes jealousy so tempting and how we can transform it…

-Feeling jealous is a messenger, or in Rumi’s words, “a guest” sent from beyond into our world.
+Feeling jealous is a messenger, or in Jalal ad-Din Muhammad Rumi’s words, “a guest” sent from beyond into our world.
 Welcome the messenger of God, welcome the guest!
-Let us see what the noble message this messenger brings!
+Let us see what noble message this messenger brings from beyond!

 The Prophet (as) said jealousy is lethal.
-What makes jealousy “lethal” is to think that the quality I appreciate is caused by the person on whom it manifests.
-And, since I do not see myself causing the same attribute, I get uneasy with a feeling of lack.
+What makes jealousy “lethal” is to ascribe that the quality I appreciate to the person on whom it manifests as though she were the cause.
+And, since I do not see myself causing or engendering the same attribute, I feel lacking and uneasy.
 Seeing the other person having what I do not and cannot have becomes a painful reminder of my lack.
 In desperation, I wish that reminder to disappear.
-Hence, I end up wishing that person lose.
-This is the logic of being stuck at the apparent causes, and the logic of scarcity: “things happen on their own, without wisdom and mercy.
+Hence, I end up wishing that person to lose.
+This attitude is the result of being stuck at apparent causes, by attributing to them to them the power to produce effects.
+Such a person is disconnected from her Sustainer [rabb] and therefore from the source of abundance.
+Consequently, she lives in a state of scarcity.
+In her distorted perception, it seems that “things happen on their own, without wisdom and mercy.
 We live in a world in which beauty and benefit are scarce, and we have to fight over them to see who gets them.
 Some must be losers, not everyone can be satisfied and get what they yearn for.”
 These are the fake and narrow assumptions that we may be unconsciously carrying around in our hearts and minds.

 When we see the world from this paradigm of scarcity, we want the other person to lose what we do not have, even if it is clear that when she loses it we will not get it still.
 For, we think that at least we will not have a reminder of what we lack.